Apply for Funding

 Who should apply for JLF Grants

-JLF supports progressive Jewish movement-building work in the United States through grants administered by Proteus Fund, a U.S. public charity recognized as tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
-As a result, we have basic legal and organizational requirements for who should apply.
+JLF resources progressive Jewish movement-building in the United States.
+We administer grants through Proteus Fund, a U.S. public charity that is recognized as tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
+As a result, our prospective grantees need to meet certain legal and organizational requirements to be eligible for funding.

 who should apply for JLF Grants→